aws-samples/langchain-agents/README.md

   files:
     - 'package.zip'
 ```
 For the artifact location pick the S3 bucket where you want the created zip file to go.
 Then just download that zip and use it to create the Lambda Layer.

+Note: This will create a zip file with the latest langchain, boto3 and numpy packages.
+To create one with openai instead swap boto3 for openai.